Tejaswireddyallam/GDPFall2024-Group2/README.md

 Reviewed the list of prototyes and drafted the requirements for updation of iteration 2.

-Reviewed the problem statement to update the list of prototypes for telemedicine application.
+Reviewed the problem statement to update the list of prototypes for telemedicine application.<hr>

+11/06/2024 - <br>
+Today I am working on creation of register XML file for telemedicine application.